Manuel Molina Zamudio

 Manuel Molina Zamudio (20 December 1788 – 19 March 1868) was a Bolivian revolutionary, politician, and lawyer who served as Prefect of Potosí and Chuquisca.
 He was Minister Plenipotenciary of Bolivia in Chile (1839-1840), and later Minister of Finance in the government of José Ballivián.

 His granddaughter, Carmen Calvo Molina, was the wife of the prominent politician and educator Daniel Sánchez Bustamante.
 Through Carmen, he is the great-grandfather of two famed Bolivian feminists: María Luisa Sánchez Bustamante and Carmen Sánchez Bustamante.
 The latter one being the mother of Gonzalo Sánchez de Lozada.
+Another descendant of his if Bolivian billionaire Marcelo Claure Bedoya.

 Early life

 Born in Potosí, Upper Peru, Viceroyalty of Peru, on 20 December 1788, Molina was the son of Francisco Plácido de Molina y Noguera, Public Scribe, Notary, and Secretary of Potosí, and María Mercedes de Zamudio.
 By 1809, he had a Doctorate in Law from the University of San Francisco Xavier of Chuquisaca.

 The Revolutionary War

 Molina began his political career during the 1810 Potosí Revolution, where he incarcerated Governor Francisco de Paula Sanz.
 News of the royalist defeat at the Battle of Suipacha spread quickly in Potosí, and the people demanded an open town council (cabildo abierto).
 While the council was in session, a group of revolutionaries seized the jail and headed toward the council building.The revolutionary Molina stormed into the building and arrested Governor Sanz, taking him to the public jail.
 The church bells were rung to summon an open town council (cabildo abierto), which declared its recognition of and allegiance to the Junta of Buenos Aires.
 The barracks, artillery, and weapons were seized, and the Royal Treasury funds were secured.

 The open council then proceeded to form a provisional junta composed of: Joaquín de la Quintana (interim governor and president of the council), Salvador Matos, Pedro Ascárate, Eustaquio Eguibar (or Eguivar), Alejo Nogales, Mariano Nogales, Manuel Millares, Manuel Molina, Mariano Subieta, Melchor Daza, Diego Barrenechea, Pedro Crotas, Mariano Toro, and Manuel Orosco y Bulucua.

 Sanz remained imprisoned in the Royal Mint along with Vicente Nieto de las Viñas and José de Córdoba y Rojas for a month.
 On November 10, 1810, a cabildo abierto appointed Salvador Matos as Potosí’s representative to the Junta.
 Challenged by Juan José Castelli for being a priest, he was unable to travel to Buenos Aires.

 On November 25, 1810, the vanguard division of the auxiliary army, commanded by Martín Miguel de Güemes, entered Potosí, followed soon after by the rest of the army under Castelli, who were triumphantly received.

 On November 13, an open town council convened in Chuquisaca, which swore allegiance to the Junta and declared its previous adherence to the Viceroyalty of Peru null and void.